rsumner31/CocoaPods/.github/ISSUE_TEMPLATE.md

 Issues with `pod search`?
 Try deleting your cache `rm -rf ~/Library/Caches/CocoaPods`first.
 -->

+> Before you start, are you using the CocoaPods beta release?
+> a lot has changed with Xcode 8 that is not backwards compatible.
+>
+> Xcode 8 Status: Only works with CocoaPods 1.1.0
+> Swift 3: You need to add a `swift_version` file, see the CHANGELOG

 * [ ] I've read and understood the [*CONTRIBUTING guidelines and have done my best effort to follow](https://github.com/CocoaPods/CocoaPods/blob/master/CONTRIBUTING.md).

 # Report